Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

 ```

-from the confirmation page, add the following code. this checks if the local storage contains email
+from the `confirmation page`, add the following code. this checks if the local storage contains email

 ```
 // ConfirmationPage.js